Listen to the post, How To Get Stronger And Reach New Levels of Strength, on our Live Lean TV Podcast. Don’t forget to subscribe to the podcast!

-When it comes to the hierarchy of fitness goals for most beginners, getting stronger usually falls behind both fat loss and muscle building in priority.
+When it comes to the hierarchy of fitness goals, for most beginners, getting stronger usually falls behind both fat loss and muscle building, in priority.

 Typically people think in order to:

 Yes, this can be correct to a point.

-Look at it this way…
+Look at it this way.

 The more muscle you build, the more fat you’ll burn.

-See how building strength is so interrelated with fat loss and muscle building?
+Do you now see how building strength is so interrelated with fat loss and muscle building?